tdimitrov/tranqap/docs/install.rst

 .. code:: bash

-    go get  github.com/tdimitrov/rpcap
+    go get  github.com/tdimitrov/tranqap
-    go install  github.com/tdimitrov/rpcap
+    go install  github.com/tdimitrov/tranqap

-At this point rpcap should be installer in ``$GOPATH/bin``.
+At this point tranqap should be installer in ``$GOPATH/bin``.
 This path should be added to system path.